JulianKemmerer/PipelineC/docs/pypeline_guide.md

 PART("xc7a35ticsg324-1l")   # Arty A7-35T
 ```

-The part selects the synthesis tool (Xilinx parts pick Vivado, Intel parts pick
+The part also determines the compatible synthesis backend.
+To make the backend the
-Quartus, and so on).
-To name the **tool** instead and let it pick its own
-default part, use `SYN_TOOL()`:
+source-level declaration and use its default part, call `SYN_TOOL()` instead:

 ```python
 from pypeline import SYN_TOOL